 The Jetta, developed by Volkswagen of America in cooperation with the Bonneville specialists at THR Manufacturing in Ventura, California, has further technical refinements on board: in addition to a very low chassis, these include special salt flats wheels and tyres, a limited slip differential for optimum grip and two brake parachutes in the rear end.

 The specially developed Bonneville graphics on the body were contributed by Volkswagen’s Southern California Design Center.
 “We wanted to emphasise the technical charisma of the Jetta and give the car designer graphics that set it apart from the extraterrestrial-looking environment of the Bonneville Salt Flats,” says Reto Brun, Director of the Design Center.

-If the attempt succeeds, this Jetta will be the fastest near-production Volkswagen ever to be put on wheels.
-This record is currently held by a 399 kW / 543 PS Beetle LSR, which – also powered by an EA888 engine – reached a speed of 205.122 mph (330.11 km/h) on Lake Bonneville.
+After this attempt succeeded, this Jetta became the fastest near-production Volkswagen ever to be put on wheels.
+This record was held by a 399 kW / 543 PS Beetle LSR, which – also powered by an EA888 engine – reached a speed of 205.122 mph (330.11 km/h) on Lake Bonneville.

 Source: Volkswagen Media Services